The following files are at

 The one from Slackware 7.1 does not work with framebuffer kernels.

-2.2.27 (2.2.26?) kernel modeled on Steven's standard BL3.50 kernel for P1, without SYSTEM V IPC (used by DOSEMU) or SYSCTL (/proc/sys), with built-in MSDOS and VFAT (so you can copy long linux file names to DOS disks), and with VESAFB.
+2.2.26 (2.2.27? - I tried to patch it) kernel modeled on Steven's standard BL3.50 kernel for P1, without SYSTEM V IPC (used by DOSEMU) or SYSCTL (/proc/sys), with built-in MSDOS and VFAT (so you can copy long linux file names to DOS disks), and with VESAFB.
 Also mdacon.o MDA console video driver for use with framebuffer, and ntfs.o ntfs.o read-only to access Windows NT 2K or XP files. fb kernel does not support CD-ROM drives (the modules segfault if you try), fbcd has them support built in.
+No guarantees here.
+Should work with Compaq Armada laptops that have nomce error.

 bzimagla.431